City of Monash

-The City of Monash is a local government area in Melbourne, Victoria, Australia in the south-eastern suburbs of Melbourne with an area of 81.5 square kilometres and a population of 200,077 people in 2016.
+The City of Monash is a local government area in Victoria, Australia, in the south-eastern suburbs of Melbourne.
+Established in 1994, it covers an area of 81.5 sqkm, and had an estimated population of 209,268 people in 2024.
+The council's offices are located in the suburb of Glen Waverley.

 History

 The City of Monash was once hunting grounds for two groups of First Nations peoples, the Wurundjeri Woi-wurrung in the north and the Bunurong people in the south.

 The City of Monash, named after World War I commander Sir John Monash and the local Monash University (established 1958), was created on 15 December 1994 when the state government amalgamated local councils all over Victoria, merging a substantial portion of the former City of Oakleigh with the whole of the former City of Waverley.